Perennials/articles/Good-better-best-programming-practices.md

 object or something else, the condition will evaluate correctly because the variable will not be greater than zero.
 And further in the above example where I say "not age" means nothing.
-Yes it means something if we assume that age is integer and we know how JavaScript apply logical "not" to integers and converts them to truthfulness.
+Yes it means something if we assume that age is integer and we know how JavaScript applies logical "not" to integers and converts them to truthfulness.
 But this is not clean nor expressive nor well defined logic.
 This is something specific to how JavaScript treats numbers.
 Numbers and any other type have nothing to do with truthfulness.
 It is